Felling in forest. Foto: Bo Persson

 Costs in relation to inflation

 Costs for felling can be put in relation to the other price trends in the economy to better take inflation into account.
-Below you can find three index series for comparision.
+Below you can find three index series for comparison.

 • Consumer Price Index (CPI) which is the official measure of inflation.